Puppy potty schedule by age — a simple potty training routine

 Key takeaway

-Offer a young puppy a potty break after every wake, meal, drink and play, plus roughly every hour or two in between while awake; let the count drop naturally as your puppy matures, and ask your veterinarian about any sudden change.
+Build your puppy's potty schedule around trigger events — after every wake, meal, drink and play, plus roughly every hour or two in between while awake.
+Let the number of breaks drop naturally as your puppy matures.
+You can use our free schedule generator to turn those triggers into specific times for your day.
+Ask your veterinarian about any sudden changes, including a previously reliable puppy having accidents again.
 For how long a puppy can hold it between breaks, see our bladder guide.

 Frequently asked questions

-How often does a puppy need to potty by age?
+What is a good puppy potty schedule by age?

 Very young puppies usually need a break after every wake-up, meal, drink and play session, plus roughly every hour or two in between while awake — often eight to ten or more trips a day at first.
-The count drops as the puppy grows.
+As your puppy grows, this schedule will naturally stretch out.
 For how long a puppy can comfortably hold it between breaks, see our bladder guide.

 What are the main times I should take my puppy out?